Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 For example, too few calories can lead to starvation but too many can cause obesity; never exercising causes our bodies to grow weak and sick but over-exercising can cause our joints, muscles, and sinews to break down, resulting in injury; if we don’t drive enough dopamine production in the brain, we can become depressed but if drive too much, we get addiction…

 The concept of the sweet spot is nothing new.
 It is simply my way of discussing the issue of finding balance which is central to many philosophies, religions, and cultures.
-Creating balance in our lives means, in most cases, resisting the temptation to simplify the complexities of reality with absolutist ideas and extremist narratives, bearing in mind that there is a time and a place for everything, including some hard rules and occasional extremes of behavior.
+Creating balance in our lives means, in most cases, resisting the temptation to simplify the complexities of reality with absolutist ideas and extremist narratives, bearing in mind that there is a time and a place for everything, including some hard rules and occasional extremes practices (such as prolonged fasting).

 The SAD/WD is just one of many extremist diets that miss the sweet spot.
-It is loaded with processed foods engineered to pack an unhealthy punch of flavor and textural pleasure using fast carbs, pro-inflammatory fats, and chemicals whose effects on long-term health have as yet to be fully understood.
+It is loaded with processed foods engineered to pack an unhealthy punch of flavor and textural pleasure into eating through the use of fast carbs, pro-inflammatory fats, and chemicals.
 The SAD quickly induces a soft addiction marked by depressed and/or anxious mood, uncontrollable cravings, and compulsive fantasizing about calorie-dense, nutrient-poor processed foods.
 Like all addictions, it coaxes us down a road that leads in the opposite direction of our happiness…

 It generally takes about one month on the HD before we begin to find ourselves experiencing healthy food as delicious and looking forward to balanced meals and even to days of fasting.
 At that point, the thought of dropping bombs of processed, fast-carb foods laced with inflammatory fats and flavor-enhancing chemicals into our stomachs seems unappealing.
-And as we notice excess fat shedding from our waistlines and our energy and mood elevating, we begin to wonder how it took so long to find our way toward eating for health and happiness rather than for instant gratification and escape followed by fatigue and regret.
+As we notice excess fat shedding from our waistlines and our energy and mood elevating, we may very well begin to wonder how it took so long to find our way toward eating for health and happiness rather than for instant gratification and escape (followed by weight gain, ill health, and regret).

-The HD frames gathering and preparing healthy food as part of an enjoyable lifestyle of looking and feeling great.
+The HD frames gathering and preparing healthy food as part of a happy and enjoyable lifestyle of looking and feeling great.
 Trish and I take our time at the local farmers market on Sundays and in the grocery stores where we hunt for the brightest, deepest-colored fruits and vegetables and then build out a menu plan for the week.

-A couple of times each week, I make a big pot of beans or lentils or farro or black rice which we keep in the fridge and use as a foundational element for our meals.
+Once or twice each week, I make a big pot of beans or lentils or farro or black rice which we keep in the fridge and use as a foundational element for our meals.
 We make a game out of plating to make food look beautiful and we eat slowly, paying attention to the subtle, delicious flavors of healthy fresh berries, fruits, whole grains, nuts, seeds, and pasture-raised eggs, meats, and dairy products.
-We discuss what we like and don’t like at each meal and tweak our recipes which, like everything else, including ourselves, are evolving over time.
+We discuss what we like and don’t like at each meal and tweak our recipes which, like everything else, including ourselves, are continually evolving.

 The HD is not an extreme diet with lots of restrictions.
-The only things we try to avoid categorically are processed foods, added sugar, trans-fats, and flour.
-But maintaining the HD in a culture dominated by the SAD which is loaded with all those things requires a commitment upfront.
+The only things we try to avoid categorically are highly processed foods, added sugar, trans-fats, and flour.
+But maintaining the HD in a culture dominated by the SAD which is loaded with all those things requires a commitment upfront to climbing off the addiction wheel.
 It takes about a month of digging in and holding to the plan without any ‘cheats’ for it to become truly become enjoyable and that isn’t easy.
 For many people, only a terrifying medical event will release the reserves of willpower needed to get through that month.
 If you are reading this, I hope you will not wait to be put on a statin or wheeled into an emergency department with chest pain before you commit to the one month of hard work it takes to set the HD in place.

 Pleasure v.
 Happiness

-The HD is a culture, a lifestyle, and a living example of how we are able to harness the power of science to seek the sweet spot where we our best lives can be found.
-But ease, comfort, and instant gratification available on tap – the ‘holy trinity’ of our modern age – are a glittering lure about which we must remain soberly aware.
+The HD is a culture, a lifestyle, and a living example of how we are able to harness the power of science to seek the sweet spot where our best lives are found.
+But ease, comfort, and instant gratification available on tap—the ‘holy trinity’ of our modern age—are a glittering lure about which we must remain soberly vigilant.

 In subsequent addenda, I will provide recipes, ideas for meals, and shopping lists.
 For now, you can start by picking up the following items and incorporating them into your daily cooking: